plumber-sc/plumber-sc/README.md

 ### Using IIS

-The `dist` folder contains a pre-compiled version of Plumber that you can install as an IIS site.
+You can download the latest compiled version of Plumber-sc from [releases][releases].
+The file `release.zip` contains a pre-compiled version of Plumber that you can install as an IIS site.

 Make sure you have installed the IIS Rewrite module (https://www.iis.net/downloads/microsoft/url-rewrite)

 To use IIS to host Plumber-sc:

 1. In IIS Manager, create a new website called `plumber-sc`, use port `8080` and set the folder to host the application.
-2. Copy the contents of the dist folder to the folder you specified in the previous step.
+2. Copy the contents of `release.zip` to the folder you specified in the previous step.
 3. Configure Plumber, Sitecore Identity Server and the commerce engine.
 Instructions are in the following paragraphs.